cfab20/fc-project/README.md

 <div>Icons made by <a href="https://www.flaticon.com/authors/smashicons" title="Smashicons">Smashicons</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a></div>

+# Architecture

+The Emulator simulates sensor data and can be configured here `device_connections.json`.
+The sensor data is send via a local pub/sub ZeroMQ connection to the Edge component.
+The Edge component receives the data by listening to the specific device topics.
+It batches the data five seconds long and then tries to send it to the cloud.

+To check the availability of the Cloud component a heartbeat mechanism is implemented.
+It uses ZeroMQ in Request/Reply mode.
+When the heartbeat fails, the batched sensor data is written to a temporary file (`cached_data.txt`) to cache them.
+When the heartbeat to the cloud is successfull, the cached data is send to the Cloud component along with the received realtime sensor data, so no data is lost.
+For this a ZeroMQ Pub/Sub connection is used.
+The Edge publishes the device topics with the sensor measurement data.
+The Cloud subscribes to the device topics and continously reads them.
+When new sensor data is available, the Cloud component consumes them and commit the data to the Bigtable database.

+Periodically, the Cloud is asked by the Edge component to fetch historical sensor data from a specific device.
+To achieve this the Cloud component reads the sensor data from BigTable.
+On this data we calculate the average measurement sensor data, which is then send back to the Edge component.
+Due to the key value store of BigTable the read requests do not slow down our Application.

+To establish a connection for getting the historical data the Edge component periodically connects to the cloud in a request / reply fashion.
+This is used to handle multiple Edge components, as well as mitigate the need to create firewall rules on the Edge components network.

+If the Edge component fails, temporarily no sensor data can be processed, but the cloud remains available.
+As soon as the Edge is available again, the sensors automaitcally reconnect to the edge and automaitcally the edge reconnects to the cloud.

+Each connection is running in a seperate thread so they are independent and they are able to exchange data in real-time.

 # Deploy Infrastructure
 The Cloud-side infrastructure is created with means of Infrastructure as Code (IaC) with the help of Terraform.
 During the creation and connection the key `~/.ssh/id_rsa` will be used as the ssh key.
 All needed dependencies and packages are automatically installed on the cloud machine during the creation.

+The following infrastructure components are deployed by using Terraform:
+- Virtual Machine
+- Network Configuration
+- Firewall Configuration
+- Programming Dependecies
+- BigTable Database

 ## Prerequisitions on the local machine